srobo/docs/competition-simulator/index.md

 ![]({{ site.baseurl }}/resources/competition-simulator/robot-front.png)

 This is the pre-built robot used in the simulator, with an interface [similar](./programming) to the SR API.
-Building robot chassis in Webots is complicated, and we expect teams to use the pre-built robot.

 The robot has an array of sensors, a vision system, and a gripper to pick up tokens, all of whom can be [programmed](./programming).